Pleasant weather this weekend and beyond

 Above normal temperatures arrive next week

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- A broad area of high pressure will set the stage for pleasant conditions during the Easter weekend.
 Look for mostly sunny and milder weather for your Saturday, with highs reaching the 60′s.
 It will be clear and not as cool tonight, followed by warm sunshine and breezy southerly winds Sunday.
 Temperatures should reach the 60′s to near the 70 degree mark.
-Turning our attention to next week, other than scattered clouds on Monday, we’ll see sunshine and a warming trend, as readings climb through the 70′s to near 80 degrees through Friday.
+Turning our attention to next week, other than scattered clouds on Monday, we’ll see sunshine and a warming trend, as readings climb through the 70′s to the lower 80′s through Friday.

 TODAY: Mostly sunny and milder.
 High: 67°.
 Wind: S 5-10 mph